YottaDB/YDBDoc/MessageRecovery/errors.rst

 NUMERR
 ------------

-NUMERR, Error: cannot convert VVVV value to 64 bit decimal or hexadecimal number
+NUMERR, Error: cannot convert VVVV value to decimal or hexadecimal number

 All YottaDB Components Error: The entered value does not correspond to a valid decimal or hexadecimal number.